NTS051205/Online_Shop_OOP/README.md

 - **Edit Product:** Modify details of existing products, including price and stock levels.
 - **Delete Product:** Remove a product from the inventory.
 - **View Products:** Display all available products with their details.
 - **Add Promotion:** Create and apply discounts to specific products.
+The system also displays the current product list and promotions for reference.
+- **Edit Promotions:** Modify existing promotions, including updating the description and discount percentage.
+- **Delete Promotions:** Remove promotions no longer needed.
-- **View Promotions:** List all current promotions and their applicable products.
+- **View Promotions:** Display all current promotions and their applicable products.
 - **Manage Users:**
   - View registered users.
   - Edit user details (e.g., reset passwords).